Citation, DOI & article data

-The Killian dehiscence is a triangular shaped area of weakness in the muscular wall of the pharynx, between the transverse and oblique bundles of the inferior pharyngeal constrictor 1.
+The Killian dehiscence is a triangular-shaped area of weakness in the muscular wall of the pharynx, between the transverse and oblique bundles of the inferior pharyngeal constrictor 1.
+It is the most common site of pharyngeal diverticula 5.

 The Killian dehiscence is a triangular area of weakness formed by the oblique fibers of the inferior pharyngeal constrictor (thyropharyngeus), which attach anteriorly to the oblique lamina at the sides of the thyroid cartilage and posteriorly to the median raphe, and the transverse fibers of the inferior pharyngeal constrictor (cricopharyngeus), which attach to the sides of the cricoid cartilage anteriorly and wind around the pharynx, with no posterior attachment 1,2.